Power of Attorney kit (ACT)

 ✓ Simple explanation of the law

-Enduring Power of Attorney - Word form - easy to edit and complete
+Enduring Power of Attorney - Word - easy to edit and complete

-Appoint someone you trust to handle your financial, legal, medical, personal or lifestyle affairs, which continues to operate should you lose decision-making ability.
+Allows you to appoint someone that you trust to handle your financial, legal, medical, personal or lifestyle affairs, and will continue to operate should you lose your decision-making ability.

-General Power of Attorney & Revocation: Word template - easy to edit and complete
+General Power of Attorney & Revocation: Word - easy to edit and complete

 What issues are covered?

 The information guide covers the following issues:

 - Explanation of different types of matters

 - What an Attorney can and cannot do